OSDeploy/GitBook/osbuilder/knowledge/offline-servicing.md

 7. Apply Cumulative Update to the Mounted Install.wim
 8. Dism Image Cleanup
 9. Robocopy MATCHING NEWER files to OS Media Sources using /b \(to bypass Trusted Installer issues\)
-10. Enable NetFX3 \(if needed\) and reapply Cumulative Update
-11. Dismount and Save
+10. Dismount and Save the Install.wim
-12. Export Install.wim to a new Install.wim
+10. Export Install.wim to a new Install.wim
-13. Replace the Install.wim in the OS Media Sources
+11. Replace the Install.wim in the OS Media Sources
-14. Mount Setup WIM
+12. Mount Setup WIM
     1. Apply Servicing Stack
     2. Apply Cumulative Update
     3. Dism Image Cleanup
     4. Robocopy MATCHING NEWER files to OS Media Sources using /b \(to bypass Trusted Installer issues\)
     5. Dismount and Save
-15. Mount WinPE
+13. Mount WinPE
     1. Apply Servicing Stack
     2. Apply Cumulative Update
     3. Dism Image Cleanup
     4. Dismount and Save
-16. Export WinPE to a new Boot.wim
+14. Export WinPE to a new Boot.wim
-17. Export Setup WIM to the same Boot.wim with Bootable switch
+15. Export Setup WIM to the same Boot.wim with Bootable switch
-18. Replace the Boot.wim in the OS Media Sources with the updated one
+16. Replace the Boot.wim in the OS Media Sources with the updated one
-19. Rebuild ISO using OSCDIMG \(ADK\)
+17. Rebuild ISO using OSCDIMG \(ADK\)

+##### Production Image

+1. Copy the Monthly Updated Image to a working directory
+2. Mount the Install.wim
+3. Enable NetFX3 \(if needed\)
+4. Reapply the Cumulative Update
+5. Perform any additional customizations
+6. Dismount and Save the Install.wim

 ---